jcollado/rabbithole/docs/usage.rst

 .. code-block:: yaml

     blocks:
       - name: input
           type: amqp
           kwargs:
-            server: '172.20.0.2'
+            url: 'ampq://username:password@localhost:5672'

     flows:
       - - name: input
           kwargs:
-            exchange_name: logs
+            exchange: logs
+            exchange_type: fanout
+            durable: true

 where:
+    - *url*: is the `AMQP connection string`_.

-    *server*: is the IP address of the amq server to connect to *exchange_name* is the name of the exchange for which messages will be transferred in a given flow
+    - *exchange* is the name of the exchange for which messages will be transferred in a given flow.
+    - additonal parameters are optional and passed directly to `pika.channel.Channel.exchange_declare`_.

 sql